 Onboarding processes are made simple.
 You can set employees up for success by providing them with the training resources they need to hit the ground running.
 This process can be automated so that you don’t even have to lift a finger.

-If your organization is in an industry that constantly requires employees to be up to date on certification and compliance training, then an LMS platform is critical.
+If your organization is in an industry that requires certification and compliance training, an LMS platform is critical.

 #17: Accessibility & Language Support

 It’s critical to empower your employees by reaching them with communications in a way that they can understand it.
-A modern intranet platform should offer a variety of accessibility features such as text translation across languages, text-to-speech for the visually impaired, and subtitling on video resources.
+A modern intranet platform should offer a variety of accessibility features.
+Examples include text translation across languages, text-to-speech for the visually impaired, and subtitling on video resources.

-A wide variety of languages should be supported so that your diverse workforce can communicate with colleagues in their preferred language.
-While a seemingly minor feature of an intranet, it can go a long way with building a culture of inclusion and fostering employee collaboration.
+A wide variety of languages should be supported so that your diverse workforce can communicate with each other.
+This can go a long way with building a culture of inclusion and collaboration.

 #18: Third-Party Integrations